 Immigration Lawyer Chicago/National Interest Waivers (NIW): Eligibility, Requirements, Process, EB-2 Green Card FAQs

 An EB-2 visa is an employment-based visa for second-preference workers—professionals who hold advanced degrees or have exceptional ability.
-There are three categories for EB-2 visas:
+There are two routes to the EB-2 I-140:

 The process of obtaining a PERM is a lengthy one, requiring multiple steps, forms, costs, and governmental departments to go through.
 PERM has the potential to be denied at any step, which impacts your ability to begin your application process for your employment-based green card.

-EB-2 NIW is a green card to obtain lawful residency in the United States by proving that your skills and professional work can and will benefit society.
+EB-2 NIW is an I-140 category on the path to obtaining lawful permanent residency in the United States by proving that your work can benefit the United States.
 That being said, you will need to make a strong case that your work is deserving of a waiver.

 Because there is no labor certification requirement, you are allowed to self-petition for your EB-2 NIW without the worry of the risk of losing your green card if a change of employment occurs.

 The EB-2 NIW does not require you to show your extraordinary ability.
 This means you do not need to meet the extremely high standard of the EB-1 criteria.
-Yes, you do need to show that you are a vital employee and crucial to your field of work, but with evidence that differs from the first preference visa.
+Yes, you do need to show that you are well-positioned to benefit the U.S., but with evidence that differs from the first preference visa.

 Although PERM takes quite a while and is an extensive process, it does not require you to show that your work is in the national interest.
-A PERM is for your own position on your employer’s scale.
-EB-2 NIW is on a broader scale.
+A PERM is for a specific position with the sponsoring employer.
+EB-2 NIW considers your work to be of national importance and substantial merit.

 But in addition to extra time and costs, you must have an employee sponsor you in order to get a PERM.